 - Both strikes were relatively short, lasting about a week.
 The timeline was shaped by the troubled finances of both districts that couldn’t afford to lose excessive amounts of state funds they receive based on student attendance.
 Teachers also couldn’t afford to lose excessive wages by being out on strike for a lengthy period, or to take money off the bargaining table that could have been used to meet some of their demands.
 So there was pressure on both sides to resolve the strike within a reasonable amount of time.

 - In both cases, teachers appeared to come out ahead, achieving gains they might not have won without a strike.
-In Oakland’s case, teachers earned a gradual salary increase of 11 percent — more than double the 5 percent the district offered before the strike began — although most of the gains will only come in the 3d year of the agreement.
-In the case of Los Angeles, on the salary front teachers got less than what they demanded initially, and settled for the 6 percent the district had already offered.
+In Oakland’s case, teachers earned a gradual salary increase of 11 percent — more than double the 5 percent the district offered before the strike began — although most of the gains will only come in three or four years.
+In the case of Los Angeles, on the salary front teachers got less than what they demanded initially, and settled for the 6 percent over two years that the district had already offered.
 But they did get commitments from the district to reduce class sizes and significantly increase support staff like counselors.

 - In both strikes, demands went beyond those more typical of labor strikes which tend to focus on wages and benefits.
 Those were on the table, but equally important were a range of other issues , including lowering class sizes, providing more counselors, psychologists, nurses and other support staff, limiting school closures in Oakland and creating community schools in Los Angeles.
 Both contracts also included provisions tied to regulating charter schools.re